MichaelWaite88/Grade/README.md

 C# Grade
-What grade do I need on my next test to get the grade I want?
+C# What grade do I need on my next test to get the grade I want?